bakrx12/UCP-Smart-Portal/README.md

 5. Open the unzipped extension folder and select `manifest.json`.
 6. Open the UCP Smart Portal and log in.
 The extension will automatically apply its enhanced interface and features.

-> **Note:** Firefox temporary add-ons are removed when Firefox is restarted, so you'll need to load the extension again after restarting Firefox.

 ## 📁 Architecture